The Sonata Hybrid and Plug-in Hybrid models have been updated with a new look to match the regular Sonata sedan's.

 Trim Level Breakdown

-Due to the limited upgrades available, the Sonata Hybrid SE comes very well-equipped.
+Due to the limited upgrades available, the Sonata Hybrid/Plug-in SE comes very well-equipped.
 Standard features include automatic projector headlamps, LED DRLs, heated and folding exterior mirrors with integrated turn signals, speed-sensitive windshield wipers, 16" alloy wheels, cloth seating surfaces, manually adjustable front seats, a fixed rear bench with ski pass-through, an AM/FM/SiriusXM/CD/MP3 audio system controlled by a 5" color touchscreen, and iPod/USB inputs.

 Moving up to the Limited adds Xenon HID headlamps, a blind spot detection system, 17" wheels, leather seating surfaces, power-adjustable ventilated front seats with memory, a 60/40-split folding and heated rear bench, a leather-wrapped shift knob and steering wheel, rear seat HVAC vents, auto-up/down front windows with illuminated switches, and an auto-dimming interior rearview mirror.